-Figure 1 placeholder for linear perspective drawing
+Figure 1 “Cloud Field” Lizzy Storm, charcoal, conte crayon, and acrylic on canvas, 24 x 36 inches, 2014

 My practice is steeped in early modern European conceptions of reality.
 Lens technology and architectural perspective drawing, guided by geometry and mathematics, gave draftsmen and painters a new way to conceive of the visual world in these tools to envision and portray it.
 Mathematics technology, in turn, made lenses useful in early telescopes and microscopes, making images of previously concealed worlds possible.
 In my early work, I used all of these optical devices in some capacity and doing so, I worked to link the two modes of visualization, of art and of science, underscoring the notion of a sensible universe, built from discernable parts in definite relationships (Figure 2).
 This was a rationalistic way of knowing and depicting the world.
 With all of this work prior to graduate school, I was responding to modernist depictions of reality that arose out of early modernism.
 I was seduced by modernism’s logical and mathematical ways of conceiving reality.